Magnesium Deficiency in Plants: Signs & Fixes

 One of the most operative ways to treat magnesium deficiency is to spray Epsom salt on your plants.
 Using synthetic fertilizers to neutralize or balance magnesium levels can also prove fruitful.
 Recheck the stability of all the conditions that can help in preventing magnesium deficiency.
 Maintaining the pot temperatures and keeping things dry also helps in combating deficiency.

-How to Identify Magnesium Deficiency?
+How to Spot a Magnesium Deficiency

 Once you have identified the causes leading to magnesium deficiency, the next question is to identify deficiency symptoms.
 It is easily identifiable by examining the plant leaves.
 When plant roots cannot absorb sufficient magnesium from the soil, the older leaves will be the first to endure the effect as they are nearer to roosts.